anthonydiiorio/VE2HEW/content/posts/time-sync/index.md

 #### Configuration

-You can customize the config file to add your own list of sources.
+You can customize the config file to add your own list of servers.

-I suggest using [NTP Pool](https://www.ntppool.org/en/) or [Cloudflare Time](https://www.cloudflare.com/time/).
+I suggest using the [NTP Pool](https://www.ntppool.org/en/) or [Cloudflare Time](https://www.cloudflare.com/time/).

 You can find many quality public time servers from this list:
 [Github: